ANKer661/g-GRFs-reproduce/README.md

 conda activate g-grfs

-pip3 install torch torchvision torchaudio  # we only need cpu version pip install trimesh  # used to load 3D meshes
+pip3 install torch torchvision torchaudio  # we only need cpu version pip3 install trimesh  # used to load 3D meshes
 ```

 ### 2. Running the Code